Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-sample_delay.rst

 Design Notes
 ~~~~~~~~~~~~

 Sample Delay introduces delay into the input data which is often a time series.
-The unit of delay is 'number of samples' which is passed on Run Time Parameter (RTP) port sampleDelayValue.
+The unit of delay is 'number of samples' which is passed on Run Time Parameter (RTP) port: sampleDelayValue.
 The legal range of sampleDelayValue is [0, MAX_DELAY-1].
 As far as the functionality is concerned, it is a delay filter, however implementation employs a vectorised circular buffer.
-The delay passed on sampleDelayValye RTP port is applied by converting it into two address offsets: vector offset and element offset.
+The delay passed on sampleDelayValye RTP port is introduced by converting it into two address offsets: vector offset and element offset.
+The application of vector offset part (of the delay) is used to adjust the starting read address whereas the application of the remainder element offset part (of the delay) is a shuffle operation carried out on each vector traversing through the processor registers.